martin-martin/mentorship/answers.md

 I hope this makes it more clear why we don't directly give the answers - in the long-term it's really much more helpful, exciting, and sustainable, to learn how to dig for and uncover those treasures - I mean: _answers_ - by yourself.

-**You'll always be welcome to ask questions if you get stuck**, and we'll try to give you a map&nbsp;🗺 &nbsp;, some (hopefully) smart words for the path (something more than _"If it looks like a snake 🐍,&nbsp;, don't step on it!"_ - - - _"Thanks, mom..."_ 🙄 &nbsp;), hand you a bottle of motivation, and then point our fingers into a good direction 👉&nbsp;.
+**You'll always be welcome to ask questions if you get stuck**, and we'll try to give you a map&nbsp;🗺 &nbsp;, some (hopefully) smart words for the path (something more than _"If it looks like a snake 🐍&nbsp;, don't step on it!"_ - - _"Thanks, dad..."_ 🙄 &nbsp;), hand you a bottle of motivation, and then point our fingers into a good direction 👉&nbsp;.
 And from then on the world is yours to explore!
 (And we're excited to get a call once in a while and hear how it's going!) : )

+And another thing: If you get the feeling that **your mentor is not helping you forward** in the ways described above, then please send an email to support@udacity.com.
+There might be a misunderstanding that can be resolved, and we're always trying to improve the mentor support so it'll be the most helpful for our students in the long term!

 ## Scenario 7: Margot's Strawberries
 >A student reaches out to you for help on the following problem:

 >_Margot loves strawberries and wants to buy as many as she can with the $8 she has in her pocket.
-If a pound of strawberries costs $6 and there are 18 strawberries in a pound, how many strawberries can she buy total?
+If a pound of strawberries costs $7 and there are 18 strawberries in a pound, how many strawberries can she buy total?
 Hint: She can’t buy part of a strawberry :)_

 >So that you don't have to solve the problem yourself, we've provided you with the math that would be required to find the number of strawberries Margot can buy.